 The app also makes it easier for photographers by saving all information within the app so they can be retrieved for future forms.
 It also supports the most popular cloud services like G Drive and Dropbox so files can be shared easily without any hassle.

 Releases is a free app and is available to download on iOS.

-Firstlight is a photography app developed from the team that created Filmic Pro.
-Filmic Pro is regarded as one of the most powerful video apps available on smartphones and has been used to capture award winning films on iPhones.
+Firstlight is a photography app developed by the team that created Filmic Pro.
+Filmic Pro is regarded as one of the most powerful video apps available on smartphones and has been used to capture award-winning films on iPhones.